Master's Degree in History

 Master of Arts

-We designed this master’s degree program in history to help you develop the advanced critical thinking, research, writing, and analytical skills – as well as the historical perspective – essential for career advancement in education, business, law, public policy and government.
+Purdue University Northwest’s master’s degree program in history to help you develop advanced critical thinking, research, writing, and analytical skills – as well as the historical perspective – essential for career advancement in education, business, law, public policy and government.

 With distinctive classes led by talented faculty, this program is perfect for social studies and history teachers who wish to enhance their teaching, as well as students who wish to continue their studies at the graduate level.
 We partner with a number of area museums to offer internships that build your network and develop your research skills.